FAU-LMS/bjontegaard-matlab/README.md

 In our tests, the implementation of PCHIP returns the same value as the Excel-Implementation with an accuracy of at least 10 decimal positions.
 The BD can also be calculated for more than four RD points (not yet cross-checked with respective Excel implementations).

-In a further study [[4]](https://doi.org/10.48550/arXiv.2202.12565), it was found that **Akima interpolation** returns even more accurate results.
+In further studies [[4-5]](https://doi.org/10.48550/arXiv.2202.12565), it was found that **Akima interpolation** returns more accurate and stable results.
 An example for corresponding interpolated curves is shown below.

 ## Usage